rest-for-physics/rest-for-physics.github.io/guide-to-vim.md

 This will generate a file at the present location named `tags`.
 The tags file used by VIM is defined at the `.vimrc` file that you placed previously at your `HOME` directory.
 Double-check that it is pointing to the right place/path.

-### Basic VIM commonly used commands (Memory card)
+### VIM basic commands (Memory card)

+This section will cover the most common used actions when working on a development project with VIM.
+Most of those are covered by the `vimtutor` you followed previously and they will be placed at this section just for completeness.
+It is important that you got familiar and get used with the commands you learnt at the VIM interactive tutorial.
+Still it might be handy to remember some of them.

- - **Searching text** inside in VIM is straight forward.
-Press the key “/” then write the text you are looking for:
+**Searching text** inside VIM is straight forward and it is one of my favourite features.
+How easy is to move through the text using VIM and the search command.
+Press the key `/` then write the text you are looking for:

 ```
 /textToFind